Downpayment Gifts : How To Give And Receive A Cash Downpayment Gift For A Home

 If you are the person who is gifting funds to the buyer, for example, and you sell your personal stock holding as part of the downpayment gift process, you will want to make sure that you document the sale of your stock as well as the transfer of funds from your brokerage account into the account from which you're making the gift.

 Do not make the transfer without a proper paper trail.

 Next, you'll want to write a check to the home buyer for the exact dollar amount specified in the gift letter you've written.
 Photocopy the check.
 Keep one copy for your records and give one copy to the buyer -- the lender will want to see it as part of the process.

-Note that writing a check is more effort than wiring funds between your account and the buyer's account.
-Be okay with that.
-It's simpler for a lender to document and track a personal check and it's good to make things simple for the bank.
+Note that writing a check is will require more steps and will require more effort than simply wiring funds to the buyer.
+Be okay with these extra steps.
+It's simpler for a lender to document and track a personal check than it is to track a wire; and it's good to make things simple for the bank.

 Step 3 : What The Receiver Of The Gift Needs To Do

 Now that the gifter has handed, in the form of a check, a downpayment gift to the buyer, the following steps are required.